entropic-dev/boltzmann/docs/content/reference/03-middleware.md

 ---

-### Automatically installed middleware
+### Automatically attached middleware

-Automatically-installed middleware is middleware you can configure but do *not* need to attach to the app yourself.
+Automatically-attached middleware is middleware you can configure but do *not* need to attach to the app yourself.
 Boltzmann automatically attaches these middlewares if the features that provide them are enabled.
+You can often configure this middleware, however, using environment variables.

 #### `trace`

 This middleware is added to your service if you have enabled the `honeycomb` feature.
-This feature sends trace data to the [Honeycomb](https://www.honeycomb.io) service for deep observability of performance of your handlers.
+This feature sends trace data to the [Honeycomb](https://www.honeycomb.io) service for deep observability of theperformance of your handlers.

 To configure this middleware, set the following environment variables:

-- `HONEYCOMBIO_WRITE_KEY`: the honeycomb API key to use
+- `HONEYCOMBIO_WRITE_KEY`: the honeycomb API key to use; required to enable tracing
-- `HONEYCOMBIO_DATASET`: the name of the dataset to send trace data to
+- `HONEYCOMBIO_DATASET`: the name of the dataset to send trace data to; required to enable tracing
 - `HONEYCOMBIO_TEAM`: optional; set this to enable links to traces from error reporting
+- `HONEYCOMBIO_SAMPLE_RATE`: optional; passed to `honeycomb-beeline` to set the sampling rate for events
+- `HONEYCOMB_SAMPLE_RATE`: optional; consulted if `HONEYCOMBIO_SAMPLE_RATE` is not present

+The sampling rate defaults to 1 if neither sample rate env var is set.
+Tracing is disabled if a write key and dataset are not provided; the middleware is still mounted but does nothing in this case.

 ---